The regular encryption format provides privacy and authenticity using long-term asymmetric keys, but sometimes that's not possible or practical:

 ]

-• The sender secretbox is a crypto_secretbox containing the sender's long-term public signing key, encrypted with the payload key from below.
+sender's long-term public signing key, encrypted with the payload key

 [